quadrophobiac/odi-assessment/README.md

 ### Unimplemented Features

 Login
 wrapping code as a command line tool (https://github.com/davetron5000/methadone  http://whatisthor.com
+**^~> the log in and Auth features would solve the date range balance interrogation function quite gracefully**

 ### Documentation of decisions taken

+####Balances

+This decision took the longest but it eventually reconciled to constructing balance queries with ledger references to self as the filtering criteria.
+IE when a transaction is recorded only the payee is logged.
+If the payee matches the name of the Customer Class then it is inferred as a credit by the software

 ####Date Range